viam-modules/filtered-audio/README.md

 **Recommended Source Microphone:** Use the [`viam:system-audio`](https://app.viam.com/module/viam/system-audio) module, which supports resampling and can output 16 kHz mono PCM16 audio from any system microphone.

+### Training a Custom OpenWakeWord Model

+To use `detection_engine: openwakeword` you need a custom `.onnx` model trained on your wake word.
+Use the [openWakeWord automatic training notebook](https://github.com/dscripka/openWakeWord/blob/main/notebooks/automatic_model_training.ipynb) to generate one.

+Once trained, set `oww_model_path` to the local path or a URL pointing to the `.onnx` file.

 ### Fuzzy Wake Word Matching

 The wake word filter supports fuzzy matching using Levenshtein distance (edit distance) via the [rapidfuzz](https://github.com/rapidfuzz/RapidFuzz) library.
 This improves accuracy when speech recognition produces slight variations (e.g., "hey robot" transcribed as "the robot").